aaronicsubstances/scalable-ipc/README.md

 ##### header pdu received

-assert that message id is NOT already processed. ignore if otherwise, except  in the case where the expected seq nr is 0 AND message destination id matches msg src id. in that case send back the last ack sent (or construct one for aborted cases).
+assert in any order that

-assert that message id doesn't exist. ignore if otherwise, except in the case where expected seq nr is 1. in that case send back the last ack sent.
+  * message id doesn't exist or expected seq nr is 0. ignore if otherwise, except in the case where expected seq nr is 1. in that case send back the last ack sent.

-assert that message length is within maximum.
+  * message length is within maximum.
 0 is allowed. reply with error code if otherwise.

-assert that if pdu isn't the last pdu of message, then the data size is at least 512. ignore if otherwise.
+  * if pdu isn't the last pdu of message, then the data size is at least 512. ignore if otherwise.

-assert that pdu data size is within maximum. reply with error code if otherwise.
+  * pdu data size is within maximum. reply with error code if otherwise.

-last assert before success is that message destination id matches endpoint owner id. reply with invalid msg dest id error code is otherwise.
+  * message destination id matches endpoint owner id. reply with error code if otherwise.

+if message id is already processed, then send back the last ack sent (or construct one for aborted cases).

-create receive buffer of length the full message length. fill receive buffer with pdu data, and reply with ack. don't wait for ack send outcome.
+create receive buffer of length the full message length. add pdu data to receive buffer, and reply with ack. don't wait for ack send outcome. set expected seq nr to 0.

 save endpoint owner id as message source id, just in case a future endpoint owner reset changes it.

-if receive buffer is full, notify receive data handler with message id and receive buffer contents, and mark message id as processed.
+if receive buffer is full, notify receive message handler with message id and receive buffer contents, and mark message id as processed.

 else set expected seq nr to 1 and set receive data timer.

 ##### data pdu received

-assert that message id is NOT already processed. ignore if otherwise, except  in the case where the expected seq nr is same as data pdu's seq nr AND message destination id matches msg src id. in that case send back the last ack sent (or construct one for aborted cases).

 assert that message id exists. ignore if otherwise.

+assert in any order that

-assert that pdu seq nr matches expected seq nr. ignore, except except in the case where expected seq nr is 1 more than pdu seq nr. in that case send back the last ack sent.
+  * pdu seq nr matches expected seq nr. ignore, except except in the case where expected seq nr is 1 more than pdu seq nr. in that case send back the last ack sent.

-assert that pdu data size is within maximum. reply with error code if otherwise.
+  * pdu data size is within maximum. reply with error code if otherwise.

-last assert before success is that message destination id matches msg src id. reply with invalid msg dest id error code is otherwise.
+  * message destination id matches msg src id. reply with invalid msg dest id error code is otherwise.

+if message id is already processed, then send back the last ack sent (or construct one for aborted cases).

-if pdu isn't the last pdu of message, and data size is less than 512, interpret that as intention by sender to abort transfer, and abort receive.
+if pdu isn't the last pdu of message, and data size is less than 512, interpret that as intention by sender to abort transfer, and abort receive and mark message id as processed.

-fill receive buffer with pdu data, and reply with ack. don't wait for ack send outcome.
+add pdu data to receive buffer, and reply with ack. don't wait for ack send outcome.

 if receive buffer is full, notify receive data handler with message id and receive buffer contents, and mark message id as processed.